 If you're not a massive fan of plain-ole water, then you can try drinking diluted fruit juice (yes, it's got more water in it!) or green tea (or many other varieties of herbal tea).

-Declaring a Fatwa (Sorry, I mean 'Fat War')
+Declaring a Fatwa (Sorry, WE mean 'Fat War')